carloshdelreal/portafolio/_portfolio/en/2019-12-31 calculator.md

 ## Generalities

 The Calculator project is a standard calculator created using React.js.
-This "basic" calculator has the capability of computate numbers with excelent presicion and implements the more common operations of an ofice calculator:
+This "basic" calculator has the capability of compute numbers with excellent precision and implements the more common operations of an office calculator:

- - Sumation
+ - Summation
- - Substraction
+ - Subtraction
  - Multiplication
  - Division
  - Percentage